raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: TensorFlow, TensorFlow Lite and PyCoral
+title: TensorFlow, TensorFlow Lite, and PyCoral
 ---

 TensorFlow is Google's machine learning framework.
 You will need it if you want to build and train your own models.
 If you only need to use or re-train existing models for inference, then you can use TensorFlow Lite or, even better, the PyCoral library.
 The latter is built on top of TensorFlow Lite but has a simpler, higher-level interface and allows you to easily use the Coral USB Accelerator (Edge TPU).